mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 Beautiful!

-Similarely, running the generator over the `timerTemplate` will yield:
+Similarly, running the generator over the `timerTemplate` will yield:

 ```go
 package animals